Preparation

 Social situation of refugees and living conditions in the camps

-As a result of the EU's efforts to reduce migration movements to Europe and to keep asylum applications at the lowest level possible, the majority of people on the move in Europe find themselves in a situation that is not only very precarious but also extremely hopeless.They are increasingly met with resentment or even racist violence from the local population.
+They are increasingly met with resentment or even racist violence from the local population.
 In addition, many people seeking protection often find themselves in a waiting loop of official appointments, applications and decisions, which usually drags on for several years.
 And in quite a few cases, deportation awaits them at the end of this draining process.
 Because the process of applying for asylum is so arduous and lengthy, asylum seekers sometimes have to remain in the camps assigned to them for several years.
 At the same time, the living conditions of the refugees vary not only from country to country, but even from camp to camp.

 The following aspects can have an influence on living conditions in the camps:

 The financial support of refugees is regulated differently in each country.
 In Greece, for example, refugees who are registered in a camp receive a so-called cash card.
 With this, they can withdraw a certain amount each month, which is measured according to the size of their family.
-However, this amount is so tight that it is sufficient for the most basic needs, but people have to rely on support from non-profit organizations and projects for further purchases (clothing, household items, etc.).
+However, this amount is so tight that it is just sufficient for the most basic needs, but people have to rely on support from non-profit organizations and projects for further purchases (clothing, household items, etc.).

 Food supplies can vary greatly from camp to camp.
 While in some camps people have the opportunity to cook for themselves, in other camps this is prohibited and they are provided with packaged meals on a daily basis, most of which contain little nutrition.
 In some cases, the food supply is also provided by humanitarian organizations or projects.

 Whether and to what extent external organizations and projects have access to camps can greatly influence the nature of the camp, the living conditions of its residents, and the opportunities for activities and participation.
 In many cases, access has now been severely restricted.
 If a camp is completely closed off from any external access, little to no information about the conditions in the camp will reach the public.
 However, it should not go unmentioned that not every aid project promises to improve living conditions in the camp.
 In the past, some projects were well-intentioned, but they were not designed for sustainability or longevity, were abandoned, or proceeded in an ill-considered manner thus raising false hopes.
-Well-intentioned projects can still cause disappointment and damage.
+Well-intentioned projects can also cause disappointment and damage.

 The composition of the residents of a camp can determine the general mood and the potential for conflict.
 It can happen, for example, that people from ethnic, religious or national groups who are at war with each other in their country of origin suddenly have to live in the same neighborhood.
 This can sometimes lead to (violent) conflicts.
 However, most refugees cannot leave or change their camps at their own discretion.
 In Greece, for example, they lose their entitlement to the cash card as soon as they leave the camp for the long term.
-Thus, if conflicts or violent clashes occur, they are faced with the choice of continuing to expose themselves to risk or losing their entitlement to the Cash Card.
+Thus, if conflicts or violent clashes occur, they are faced with the choice of continuing to expose themselves to the risk or losing their entitlement to the Cash Card.

 Points that you should take into consideration for your work: Is the project responsible for a specific camp, does it serve several camps in the region, or is it an offer that is sought out by the refugees themselves in a central location?
 What kind of camps and compositions of people are involved?
 What potential conflicts are possible and must be considered in the work?